Arm Holdings (ARM) :The AGI CPU Changes Everything From Blueprint Seller to Silicon Powerhouse

 That era is over.

 At its "Arm Everywhere" event in San Francisco on March 24, CEO Rene Haas unveiled the company's first-ever in-house production silicon — the Arm AGI CPU.
 The chip is designed specifically for AI inference in data centers, and management forecasted it will generate $15 billion in annual revenue by 2031 alone.
 Total annual revenue is targeted at $25 billion with EPS of $9 by fiscal 2031 — roughly six times the $4 billion Arm generated in all of 2025.
-Thinkpool

 The market's reaction was immediate.
 Arm shares surged 16.38% on March 26, marking the stock's most explosive single-day gain since its IPO.
-Thinkpool Then came the inevitable profit-taking.
+Then came the inevitable profit-taking.
 As of March 27, ARM is trading at $144.13, pulling back from a high of $183.16 touched earlier in the week.
-Company Guide The correction doesn't change the thesis — it just creates a better entry point.
+The correction doesn't change the thesis — it just creates a better entry point.

 1. Technical Analysis & Screening Signal